 Transfer Manifest

 The “transfer manifest” is a file provided with each transfer to, from, or within PDS.
 The transfer manifest is external to the delivery package.
 It contains an entry for each label file in the package, and maps the product LIDVID to the file specification name for the associated product’s label file.
-Details of the structure of the transfer manifest are provided in Section F.2.
+Details of the structure of the transfer manifest are provided in Section Error!
+Reference source not found..

 The transfer manifest is external to the delivery package, and is not an archive product.
 As a result, it does not require a PDS label.